innolitics/rdm/rdm/init_files/documents/software_design_specification.md

 # User Interface Mockups

+TODO:

-TODO: If you have user interface mockups, this is a good place to put them.
+If you have user interface mockups, this is a good place to put them.
 One strategy is to include a sub-section for each screen, along with its own image file.
-Here are some examples of various image file formats that RDM supports.
+Here are some examples:

 ## Screen One (PNG)